 Contact Precautions: Use of gloves, gown, and eye protection.

-Airborne Precautions: Initiate droplet precautions for persons with flu-like illness or confirmed infection, including wearing masks (fit-tested, NIOSH-approved N-95 respirator) when in contact with patient.
-If equipment is visibly soiled or significant contact has been made with the patient, remove the protective clothing BEFORE entering areas that are not contaminated to prevent transmission of material.
+Airborne Precautions: Initiate droplet precautions for persons with flu-like illness or confirmed infection, including wearing masks (fit tested, NIOSH-approved N-95 respirator) when in contact with the patient.
+If equipment is visibly soiled or significant contact has been made with the patient, remove the protective clothing BEFORE entering new areas to prevent transmission.
 Victims presenting immediately after aerosolized exposure require decontamination.
-Decontamination of PPE and Equipment: